-A Pre U Art and Design tutor will help students develop a high level of visual awareness and a critical understanding of works of art.
+A Pre U Art and Design tutor helps students develop a high level of visual awareness and a critical understanding of works of art.

-A tutor will support students in a calm and methodical learning environment to reflect this diverse course.
+A tutor supports students in a calm and enjoyable learning environment to reflect this diverse course.
 The syllabus covers a broad chronology and an expansive variety of media such as painting, sculpture and architecture amongst others.

-Pre U Art and Design tuition will bolster students’ confidence by giving them the tools to effectively communicate their understanding and knowledge.
-Tutors will focus on exam preparation to make sure students are ready come exam day.
+Pre U Art and Design tuition bolsters students’ confidence, giving them the tools to effectively communicate their understanding and knowledge.
+Tutors also focus on exam preparation, ensuring students are ready for exam day.

-Cambridge Pre-University qualification (Pre-U) is an alternative to A Levels being offered by a growing number of schools.
+Cambridge Pre-University qualification (Pre-U) is an alternative to A Levels, offered by a growing number of schools.

-It was developed in 2008 by Cambridge Assessment International Education as an intensive programme of study designed to equip students with the knowledge and skills required for university.
+Developed in 2008 by Cambridge Assessment International Education, the Pre-U is an intensive programme of study.
+In addition, it equips students with the knowledge and skills for university study.

 Exams are sat at the end of the second year (Year 13) of study.